christopherdenny/HA-Ghostfolio-Card/README.md

 ## Credits

-Built for the Home Assistant community with ❤️
+Built for the Home Assistant community with ❤️ and vibe coding.

 - Built with [Lit Element](https://lit.dev/) for web components
 - Designed for seamless Home Assistant integration